b-k/cmh.py/Readme.md

-The paper suggested the use of the Cochran-Mantel-Haenszel (CMH) statistic for reporting all-else-equal measures of the effect of one variable on another: if we raise the value of an independent variable but hold all other variables constant, with what likelihood will the dependent variable change?
+The paper suggested the use of the Cochran-Mantel-Haenszel (CMH) statistic for reporting all-else-equal measures of the effect of one variable on another: if we change the value of an independent variable from zero to one but hold all other variables constant, with what likelihood will the dependent variable change?

 This repository includes a single Python file with one external function, `cmh`, to get a